Sieve of Eratosthenes: Overview

 The main idea here is that every value given to p will be prime, because if it were composite it would be marked as a multiple of some other, smaller prime.
 Note that some of the numbers may be marked more than once (e.g., 15 will be marked both for 3 and 5).

+The key property of the sieve is that only additions are needed, no multiplications or divisions are used.

 As a refinement, it is sufficient to mark the numbers in step 3 starting from p^{2}, as all the smaller multiples of p will have already been marked at that point.
 This means that the algorithm is allowed to terminate in step 4 when p^{2} is greater than n.

 Another refinement is to initially list odd numbers only, (3, 5, ..., n), and count in increments of 2p in step 3, thus marking only odd multiples of p.
 This actually appears in the original algorithm.
 This can be generalized with wheel factorization, forming the initial list only from numbers coprime with the first few primes and not just from odds (i.e., numbers coprime with 2), and counting in the correspondingly adjusted increments so that only such multiples of p are generated that are coprime with those small primes, in the first place.

 Example

 To find all the prime numbers less than or equal to 30, proceed as follows.

-First, generate a list of integers from 2 to 30:
+First, generate a list of natural numbers from 2 to 30: